 Simply awesome science activity to amaze your children and friends!

-This is magical science activity for kids.
+This is magical science experiment for kids at home and a fun way to kill boredom.
 For this super cool trick, you will need an empty glass bottle and a boiled egg.

 Place the bottle upright on a table and peel off the shell from the egg.
 Now try to see if you can put the egg into the bottle.
 The egg goes only halfway through.